 Moving can be a costly affair, especially when you add in hidden costs such as packing supplies (cardboard boxes, packing peanuts, bubble wrap, packing tape, etc.).
-But, what if you could save a buck or two on these kind of supplies during your next move?
+But, what if you could save a buck or two on these kinds of supplies during your next move?
 Take a look around your house and you may find that you can!

 Many household items can be substituted for traditional moving supplies with the same protection needed to keep your items intact.
 To figure out what you can use, think of all the specific supplies you would need to pack up your house for moving.
 Then tour each room of your home and find items that would work just as well.

-Packing up the kitchen is probably the most delicate part of your moving journey, because the items being packed are usually breakable.
-You may find yourself going through mountains of paper and bubble wrap to properly cushion your china into the best boxed configuration.
+Packing up the kitchen is probably the most delicate part of your moving journey because the items being packed are usually breakable.
+You may find yourself going through mountains of paper and bubble wrap to properly cushion your china into the best-boxed configuration.

-Instead of reaching for the bubble wrap, try wrapping your dishes in alternative, reusable wrapping.
+Instead of reaching for the bubble wrap, try wrapping your dishes in the alternative, reusable wrapping.
 Plates can be separated and cushioned from each other by a few layers of paper plates in between.
 You can take a few t-shirts nested into themselves and slip a stack of paper plate buffered plates inside.
 Fold the extra fabric over and gently place in the box.
 Repeat until all of your plates are packed snugly inside.

 Glasses can be treated in a similar manner.
 All you need is a few soft clothing articles or towels.
 Stuff the inside of the glass with whatever garment you’re using, whether it be a sports sock, a t-shirt, or a tea towel and wrap the extra fabric around the exterior.
 Wrap and repeat, placing each glass snugly inside the box.
 Use throw pillows from around the house to fill up extra box space and prevent the load from getting too heavy.

-If you have a library filled with a sizable amount of books, skip boxing them up all together.
+If you have a library filled with a sizable amount of books, skip boxing them up altogether.
 You’ll save a pretty penny in moving boxes if you bind the books together instead.
-Use rope or bungee cord, whatever you have in the house, and wrap a stack of six or seven similarly sized books together much like you would put ribbon on a present.
+Use rope or bungee cord, whatever you have in the house, and wrap a stack of six or seven similarly sized books together much like you would put a ribbon on a present.
 If you want to protect the books a bit, consider wrapping them in a towel first.